EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 ```{figure} ./../Part1_Supercomputing/images/large_hero_a8f32791-5354-4a66-aeb0-79352dedae18.jpg
 ```

-This course has been adapted with EuroCC funding to update the original course developed under PRACE and improve course flexibility to allow it to be tailored to multiple machines needs while keeping the core theme of the course.
+This course has been adapted with EuroCC funding to update the original course developed under PRACE and improve course flexibility to allow it to be tailored to multiple machines' needs while keeping the core theme of the course.

 ## Acknowledgements

-This material has been developed by James Richings, Stephen Farr, Manos Farsarakis, David Henty and Weronika Filinger at the EPCC under funding from EuroCC.
+This material has been developed by James Richings, Stephen Farr, Manos Farsarakis, David Henty and Weronika Filinger at EPCC under funding from EuroCC.
-This was developed from original material developed with included contributions from Zheng Meyer-Zhao at Surfsara, under funding from PRACE.
+This was developed from original material developed, with additional contributions from Zheng Meyer-Zhao at Surfsara, under funding from PRACE.

 This new course benefits from the Sphinx template developed by the Swedish NCC which was also funded by EuroCC.